segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 JavaScript sources automatically enable session tracking.

-The session ID Segment passes to Amplitude is stored locally in a key-value pair.
-You can access the session ID by viewing the value associated with the `analytics_session_id` key.
+The session ID Segment passes to Amplitude stores locally in a key-value pair.
+View the value associated with the `analytics_session_id`key to access the session ID.

 ### Enable Amplitude session tracking for Swift